-Term Definition Continuing-Care Retirement Community (CCRC) services and living situations, based on the person's changing needs at any point in time for the remainder of his or her life.
+Term Definition Continuing-Care Retirement Community (CCRC) A residential community offering a choice of services and living situations, based on the person's changing needs at any point in time for the remainder of his or her life.
 Residents sign a long-term contract that provides for housing, services and nursing care; enabling seniors to remain in a familiar setting.
 CCRCs are also known as: Continuing Care Retirement Facilities (CCRF); Life-Care Facilities (LCF); or Life-Care Communities (LCC).